fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

      $KYLIN_HOME/bin/kylin.sh org.apache.kylin.tool.AclTableMigrationCLI MIGRATE
      ```

+5. If the Redis cluster is used to share sessions in your [cluster deployment](../install/adv_install_lb.en.md),  please do the following steps:

+   - Copy the Redis jar packages to `$KYLIN_HOME/tomcat/lib` from your exisiting files.
+   - Overwrite the  `$KYLIN_HOME/tomcat/content.xml` by copying from your existing configuration files.

-5. If your cluster is based on JDK 7
+6. If your cluster is based on JDK 7

    Please follow the steps in "[How to Run Kyligence Enterprise on Lower Version JDK](../install/about_low_version_jdk.en.md)".

-6. Start Kyligence Enterprise
+7. Start Kyligence Enterprise

    During the first start, cube and segment will be upgraded automatically.
 The upgrade time depends on your data size, which could last for 1 hour or longer.